kubedb/docs/docs/guides/postgres/monitoring/using-builtin-prometheus.md

 # Monitoring PostgreSQL with builtin Prometheus

-This tutorial will show you how to monitor PostgreSQL database using builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper.
+This tutorial will show you how to monitor PostgreSQL database using builtin [Prometheus](https://github.com/prometheus/prometheus) scraper.

 ## Before You Begin